Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/23-AIE_independent_graphs/partition_reload.md

 ## Reference Design 3: (./AIE_reload_whole_array)

-The design contains 1 partition in directorie `AIE_reload_whole_array/pr1_rtp` that targets the whole AI Engine array.
+The design contains 1 partition in directory `AIE_reload_whole_array/pr1_rtp` that targets the whole AI Engine array.
 The graph code can be found in `aie` directory.
 The host code can be found in `AIE_reload_whole_array/pr1_rtp/sw` directory.

 To build design ready for HW, run the following command: